Best Practices for Accurate Food Safety Documentation in 2026

 Track batches and maintain clear sourcing records.
 If there’s a recall, you’ll be able to respond quickly and confidently.

-10. Focus on Continuous Improvement
+10. Focus on continuous improvement

 Don’t just “set and forget.”
 Reassess your systems regularly to adapt to new tools, feedback, or changes in legislation.